AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 '
 ```

 A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job.
-This is illustrated in [Example 6](#example-6-fetch-the-status-of-the-job-after-successfully-submitting-a-request).
+This is illustrated in [Example 12](/code-sample/#example-12-fetch-the-status-of-an-api).

-### Example 4: /renditionCreate
+### Example 10: Create a document rendition

-The `/renditionsCreate` endpoint can take a number of input PSD files and generate new image renditions or a new PSD

-#### Sample 1: A single file input

-This sample API call will request two different output renditions from our Example.psd input:

-- `Example.jpeg` is a new JPEG rendition that has a width of 512 pixels
-- `Example.png` is a new fullsize PNG rendition
+Generate multiple output rendition with the Simple API `renditionCreate`

 ```shell
 curl -X POST \